YashKalia/GoGreenServer/doc/reports/final-report/final_report_ideas.md

     * Use JavaFX over Swing because Swing event handling isn't supported and also with the use of SceneBuilder, I could create a much better looking GUI than Swing.
     * For the cliet side we deicded to use RestTemplate objects  for communicating to the server(instead of HTTPURLConnection objects) and for testing as well as it was a concept that covered a lot of what we needed in terms of code.
-    * Use the API provided by CoolClimate Network for calculating a CO2 emissions and in cases where the API does not provide the neccessary data do our own research.
+    * Use the API provided by CoolClimate Network for calculating CO2 emissions and in cases where the API does not provide the neccessary data do our own research.

 ### Process